bradenaw/juniper/README.md

   However, because `K` is inferrable from `O`, `[O, V, K]` would give us the proper shorthand.
 This allows `tree.NewMap[xsort.NaturalOrder[int], string]`, but `V` and `K` appearing in that order in the type parameter list is uncomfortable.
+- Because ordering follows the types around, there are more hoops to jump through when order is irrelevant.
+For example, it is possible to do union or intersection of ordered sets without care for the order of any.

 ### Option C: Ordered interface
 ```